wuegaki/wuegaki.github.io/output2.md

 #### 2026

+- Mucha, Anne, Antonella Sorace, and **Wataru Uegaki**. accepted with minor revisions.
+Flavours of necessity: an experimental investigation of modality in L1 and L2 German. _Glossa_.
 - Qing, Ciyang, Deniz Özyıldız, Floris Roelofsen, Maribel Romero & **Wataru Uegaki**. to appear.
 When can non-veridical preferential attitude predicates take questions? _Natural Language and Linguistic Theory_ [[Preprint](https://lingbuzz.net/lingbuzz/008113)]
 - **Uegaki, Wataru**. to appear.
 Exhaustivity in mention-some readings: Fox (2013) and trivalent presupposition projection